oracle-livelabs/analytics-ai/oci-datascience/image-classification/project-notebook-setup-image-classification-lab.md

 ## Task 1: Creating a Project

-You can create a Data Science project to organize your notebook sessions and models within your project.
+You can create a Data Science project to organize your work.

 1. [Login to the OCI Console](https://www.oracle.com/cloud/sign-in.html).
 1. Open the navigation menu.